-I hope that Eleanor inherits a love of books from us, and with the amount of reading that happens in this house, it will be nearly impossible for her to avoid it.
+We both hope that our daughter inherits a love of books from us, and with the amount of reading that happens in this house, it will be nearly impossible for her to avoid it.

 I very clearly remember getting in trouble as a kid (maybe 7 or 8 years old) because I would stay up really late reading.
 I just loved to get lost in a book, so after bedtime I would get out my flashlight and get under the covers where I assumed no one would know I was still awake (hah!).
 My bedroom was visible from the stairway, and my mom would come halfway up the stairs and I would hear, “Alyssaaaaaaa… lights out.”
 Come to find out, T did something very similar!

 E shows a preference for certain books over others, and I thought today I would share our favorite baby books.
 (These are for 6-9 months… If this is helpful, I’ll share more as she gets older!)

 Stories are a big part of our bedtime routine.
 These all have some “goodnight” aspect to them.

 Baby Elephant (bonus points because it’s a finger puppet book)